2015 HP ProDesk Mini 600 G2 [6th,2C,T] + GTX 1060 @ 8Gbps-M2 (ADT-Link R53SF ) + Win10 [ciforia]

 I really like your setup, its pretty awesome and impressive!
 I am actually looking to do almost the same exact thing.
 I recently purchased a HP Prodesk 600 G1 Desktop Mini/ Core i5 4590T @ 2.0GHZ with 8GB DDR3 RAM and I would like to use your setup to connect an external graphics card to my machine.
 Is there any way you could send me the links to, or let me know exactly what items are needed to complete this task.
 I tried to search for the items you had listed, but I couldn't find anything definitive.
 I would also like your take on these two items, what are your impressions, do you think they would work?
 I have been trying to find any information on this matter and you are the only person I could find anywhere that has even attempted, or talked about doing this with this Mini Desktop, so I just figured it would just be best to ask someone who has already figured all of this out!
 I would also like your take on these two items, what are your impressions, do you think either would work?
 Any help you could give would be greatly appreciated.

 @triple-t. the HP Prodesk 600 G1 eGPU example given in this topic uses a M.2 A+E key adapter.
-There are three such adapters available:
+There are two such adapters available:

-@ciforia used a ADT R53 for his build.
+@ciforia used a ADT-Link R53 for his build.

 Thanks for the info, i will probably give the EXP GDC BEAST a try first.
 I really appreciate all of the help.
 I will post my results here once i get a chance to set this up.
 Thanks again!